Canford Heath: Schools

 In September 2013, Poole Council changed its age of transfer, adopting the primary school system in favour of the previous middle school system.
 As such, all first and middle schools became infant and junior schools.
 There are two infant schools in Canford Heath (Ad Astra Infant School and Canford Heath Infant School), two junior schools (Haymoor Junior School and Canford Heath Junior School) and two secondary schools (Magna Academy and Poole Grammar School).
 Poole Grammar School is a selective all-male school.
 There is also a special educational needs school (Longspee School & Service).

 Politics

-For the purpose of local elections, Canford Heath consisted of two wards, Canford Heath East and Canford Heath West, each of which elect two councillors.
-At the 2015 council election, Canford Heath East elected two Liberal Democrat councillors, and Canford Heath West elected two Conservative councillors.

-Since 2019, the area has been part of the Canford Heath ward, which elects three councillors to Bournemouth, Christchurch and Poole Council.

-Poole's mayor for the civic year 2018–19 was Cllr Sean Gabriel, representing the Canford Heath West Ward.

 For the purposes of national elections, since 1997 Canford Heath has been part of the Mid Dorset and North Poole constituency; previously it was part of the Poole constituency.
 The current MP is Michael Tomlinson, who won the seat in 2015.

+Since 2019, Canford Heath ward has elected 3 councillors to Bournemouth, Christchurch and Poole Council.

+Canford Heath was formerly part of two wards on Poole Borough Council; Canford Heath East and Canford Heath West.

+Councillors

+The ward is currently represented by three Liberal Democrat councillors.
+Due to the death of Pete Parish in 2020, a by-election was held in 2021 (delayed due to the COVID-19 Pandemic), which Sean Gabriel of the Conservative Party won.
+In the 4th May 2023 local elections, Sean Gabriel lost his seat and Clare Weight of the Liberal Democrats was elected.